-Currently, in his third year of the BEng Product Design Engineering course, Robbie MacIsaac has bagpiped since the age of 15, allowing him to travel around the world to do so.
+Currently in his third year of the BEng Product Design Engineering course at DMEM Department of Design, Manufacturing and Engineering Management at University of Strathclyde, Robbie MacIsaac has bagpiped since the age of 15, allowing him to travel around the world to do so.
 This experience enabled Robbie to come up with a solution to a potentially deadly health issue that affects pipers on a global scale; piper’s lung disease.
 Also known as hypersensitivity pneumonitis, piper’s lung is caused by exposure to fungus from moisture within the instrument.

 Combining his knowledge of bagpipes and the skills he acquired from his university course, Robbie came up with the idea for The FLUX Blowpipe, an innovative device that controls moisture levels within the pipe by trapping it within an absorption chamber before it can start circulating in the bag.
 The FLUX Blowpipe drastically prolongs the lifespan of the instrument before moisture takes effect, thereby reducing the risk of piper’s lung disease.

 Robbie received support from Strathclyde Inspire soon after beginning his course: “For me, it was important to expand my network whilst in University, and the team helped me tremendously in the foundation building of my company.”
 Following this, Robbie was invited to join the university’s Accelerator Programme, which helped him to grow his company and network.
 He received a variety of support from the Strathclyde Inspire Supporters, who still work with MacIsaac Ltd today.
 They helped guide and mentor Robbie on things, such as legal issues and insurance.